-- If filing as a Corporation, Limited Liability Company or Limited Liability Partnership owned businesses only: A copy of Articles of Incorporation, Corporate Minutes or other document filed with the Secretary of State, which identifies the officers, share holders and managers.
+- If filing as a Corporation, Limited Liability Company or Limited Liability Partnership owned businesses only: Statement of Information (SI 550) or Statement of Information LLC (LLC 12) filed with the Secretary of State.

 - Copy of your Fictitious Name Statement

 - Signed copy of lease or rental agreement.
 Proof of property ownership may be required.

 - Copy of your City and/or County Business License, Certificate of Occupancy Licensee, or Tax Certificate.
 If required by City/County you are doing business in.

 - Copy of Board of Equalization Resale Permit

 - Photograph(s) of business location, refer to Photograph Procedures